 At the time, all of my hopes and dreams of having a little girl felt as though they were now impossible.
 How would this affect our boys?
 How would this affect our marriage?
 I already loved this little girl so deeply, bonding with her as she moved inside my belly.
 I found a doctor who called my baby by the name we had chosen to give her.
 She greeted me with smiles and encouragement, and in that simple act, I found a little hope that maybe others would love my baby as I did.

-Fast forward 6 years and I sit here shaking my head that I once thought my dreams had disappeared.
+Fast forward six years, and I sit here shaking my head that I once thought my dreams had disappeared.
 Even more astonishing is that I once thought I could control the future for my children.
 If Down syndrome was not in the picture, who’s to say my daughter would want to do any of the things that I hoped she would?

-Fiona had open-heart surgery at 5 months old and her heart has been working perfectly ever since.
+Fiona had open-heart surgery at five months old, and her heart has been working perfectly ever since.
 Her little, crooked feet were also fixed within the first two years of her life.
-As I put tiny ballet slippers on her for her first ballet class I was slapped again in the face, as I had been many times since she was born, with the ignorant thoughts I had that life was going to be drastically different having a child with special needs.
+As I put tiny ballet slippers on her for her first ballet class, I was slapped again in the face (as I have been many times since she was born) with the ignorant thoughts I had that life was going to be drastically different having a child with special needs.
 I proceeded to watch as she started kissing herself in the mirror and shaking her booty to the music instead of tiptoeing like the other little ones.
 She is not a ballerina, but it’s not because of any disability…

-We have come so far in our treatment of people differently-abled.
-Not 60 years ago it was still common in the U.S. to send your baby with Down syndrome to be raised in an institution, away from society.
-Today, it is common to find kids of all abilities side by side in classrooms across America.
+Our culture has come so far in our treatment of people differently-abled.
+Not 60 years ago, it was still common in the U.S. to send your baby with Down syndrome to be raised in an institution, away from society.
+Today, it is common to find kids of all abilities side-by-side in classrooms across America.

 Every day I am faced with people who joke about being slow, “retarded,” and elude to their view that people with mental handicaps have no value.
-Even little things like referring to people with Down syndrome as “Down’s people” shows that subconsciously we are defining them by their diagnosis and not who they are.
+Even little things like referring to people with Down syndrome as “Down’s people” show that subconsciously, we are defining them by their diagnosis and not who they are.
 You wouldn’t say “that cancer woman,” would you?
-It doesn’t sound right, because we should acknowledge the important part, the person, first.
+It doesn’t sound right because we should acknowledge the important part, the person, first.

 We fear what we don’t understand.
 That is why inclusion is such an amazing thing.
 The more we expose ourselves and our children to people, cultures, and things that are different or odd to us, the more we are able to be compassionate.
 We are able to find beauty within our new understanding.

 The more the other kids know about why Fiona is the way she is, the more comfortable and compassionate they are towards her.
-It’s amazing to watch some of Fiona’s friendships develop, as kids become her cheerleaders.
-Fiona benefits from these friends as she learns language, social skills, and her basic human needs of being loved and included are met.
-These kids benefit, too, as they learn much needed skills of patience and acceptance and are given the self-motivating role of being a leader.
+It’s amazing to watch some of Fiona’s friendships develop as kids become her cheerleaders.
+Fiona benefits from these friends as she learns language and social skills, and her basic human needs of being loved and included are met.
+These kids benefit, too, as they learn much-needed skills of patience and acceptance and are given the self-motivating role of being a leader.

 Is life with a child or adult with Down syndrome difficult and draining at times?
-Of course it is.
+Of course, it is.
 But I would answer the same way about raising my twin boys!
-Fiona has brought 10 times more laughter and joy into our house than she has tears.
-We know most of the obstacles ahead we have to prepare for, where as for our other two, they are wild cards—who knows what kind of heartache or trouble they will bring us?
-(Hopefully none!
+Fiona has brought ten times more laughter and joy into our house than she has tears.
+We know most of the obstacles ahead we have to prepare for, whereas, for our other two, they are wild cards!
+Who knows what kind of heartache or trouble they will bring us?
+(Hopefully, none!
 But who knows?)

-Having a child with Down syndrome has made us all that much more intentional about ensuring family is a top priority in our kids.
-I watch my boys, on their own, teach and help their sister, and witness the joy they have in doing so.
+Having a child with Down syndrome has made us all that much more intentional about ensuring that family is a top priority in our kids.
+I watch my boys, on their own, teach and help their sister and witness the joy they have in doing so.
 At their young age, they grasp the value of their little sister as a person.
-As a family we know this, Fiona’s life is anything but subpar, it’s just different.
+As a family, we know this: Fiona’s life is anything but subpar; it’s just different.